Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP

 \subsubsection{\zcy{Visualization examples on diverse image domains}}

-We show the visualization comparison of different methods on the samples from different image domains, including the original ImageNet and ImageNet in different domains: rendition (ImageNet-R \cite{hendrycks2021many}), pencil sketch (ImageNet-Sketch \cite{wang2019learning}), natural adversarial example (ImageNet-A \cite{hendrycks2021natural}), web images with captions (Conceptual Captions (CC) \cite{sharma2018conceptual}), and chest x-ray with text (MSCXR \cite{boecking2022making}) in Fig.~\ref{fig:vis_domains}.
-For the image-caption pairs from the web-collected CC and chest X-ray data MSCXR, we generate explanations for both image and text encoder, and compare with the other methods that also provide text encoder explanations, including the raw attention, Rollout, GAME, M2IB.
+We show the visualization comparison of different methods on the samples from different image domains, including the original ImageNet, ImageNet in different domains: rendition ( pencil sketch (ImageNet-Sketch \cite{wang2019learning}), natural adversarial example (ImageNet-A \cite{hendrycks2021natural}), web images with captions (Conceptual Captions (CC) \cite{sharma2018conceptual}), and chest x-ray with text (MSCXR \cite{boecking2022making}) in Fig.~\ref{fig:vis_domains}.
+For the image-caption pairs from the web-collected CC and chest X-ray data MSCXR, we generate explanations for both the image and text encoders, and compare with the other methods that also provide text encoder explanations, including the raw attention, Rollout, GAME, and M2IB.

 Our Grad-ECLIP explanations provide interesting insights into how CLIP handles different image domains.
 In Fig.~\ref{fig:vis_domains} (top), given a normal banana image and text ``banana'', Grad-ECLIP reveals that the yellow color is dominant to CLIP.
 However, when given a pencil sketch without color (ImageNet-Sketch), Grad-ECLIP reveals that CLIP looks at the curvature of the banana.
 For the color sketch of the banana (ImageNet-R), Grad-ECLIP shows that the color of the banana is mainly used, and not the black curved lines.
-Thus, from these examples, we may infer that CLIP prefers using the yellow color over the curved shape for matching with the ``banana'' text. \zcyy{With the sample of a web image and caption in the CC dataset, Grad-ECLIP generates clear and reasonable visual and the corresponding textual explanation map, showing that ``cowboy'', ``horses'' and ``desert'' are the main used concepts in the matching (from high to low importance).}
+Thus, from these examples, we may infer that CLIP prefers using the yellow color over the curved shape for matching with the ``banana'' text.
+With the sample of a web image and caption in the CC dataset, Grad-ECLIP generates \red{visual highlights} and the corresponding textual explanation map, showing that ``cowboy'', ``horses'' and ``desert'' are the main concepts used in the matching (from high to low importance).